 "The Right to Erasure" or the right to be forgotten.

 If, for example, a customer asks for all their personal information to be removed from your systems you will need to be able to remove that data from your entire network including all databases, e-mails, computers and backup sources.
 Many business' have old databases out of their production environment that could contain this data so a full audit of all your data is vital.
 Due to the size and complexity of organisations it is not an easy feat... eDiscovery software allows ingestion and indexing of data to allow your data to be searched, collated and classified so that you can put in process's to manage your data.

 The GDPR includes provisions that promote accountability and governance.
 These complement the GDPR’s transparency requirements.
 While the principles of accountability and transparency have previously been implicit requirements of data protection law, the GDPR’s emphasis elevates their significance.

 You are expected to put into place comprehensive but proportionate governance measures.
 Good practice tools that the ICO has championed for a long time such as privacy impact assessments and privacy by design are now legally required in certain circumstances.

 Ultimately, these measures should minimise the risk of breaches and uphold the protection of personal data.
 Practically, this is likely to mean more policies and procedures for organisations.

-To be compliant customers should look at Privileged access management, patch management, network edge security as well as endpoint protection and
+To be compliant, customers should look at Privileged access management, patch management, network edge security as well as endpoint protection

 What is a personal data breach?